Did you know that more than half of mobile gamers are women?

 CrowdStar is a game studio that took notice of that very early on and created a great game for the female audience that’s popular with both genders – Design Home.

 In our Design Home analysis, I answer the question of how this interior game managed to stay so successful?
-Hint – the answer lies in its advertising strategy.
+Hint – the answer lies in its marketing strategy.

 But first, here’s some info on Design Home and its KPIs.